 The attractions in the White Mountains NH are great for even young children, which makes it a great family destination for a weekend getaway or a longer trip.
 If you are planning an East Coast family vacation, it’s definitely worth visiting New Hampshire – either for a weekend or a longer part of your vacation.

+With the mountain passes, lakes, activities, and so much more, the White Mountains can be a great family destination in the winter, summer, spring, and fall (when the fall foliage is absolutely gorgeous).
 Here are some of our favorite things to do in the White Mountains with kids, including things to do in North Conway NH and things to do in Lincoln NH.

 All opinions are my own.
 This post contains affiliate links.
 A purchase and/or click through on one of the links may result in a small commission paid to us at no additional cost to you.